 The external environment is getting tougher for everyone, including charities.
 We are constantly looking for ways to make our supporters’ money go further.
 We have developed a proposal that offers a real opportunity to save money on running costs and to invest more money in world-leading research and support services.

 In line with the Charity Governance Code, we regularly consider the potential benefits and risks of working more closely with or merging with other charities who work in similar areas.
-Over the years we have had a number of discussions with the British Lung Foundation and together we now feel the time is right to join forces.
+Over the years we have had a number of discussions with the Asthma + Lung UK and together we now feel the time is right to join forces.
 By doing so we would save money on running costs which would give us greater strength and sustainability.
 We firmly believe we would be better and stronger together and would be able to help more people affected by asthma and other lung diseases.